Dream Within a Dream Tour: Reception

 Larry Nager of The National Enquirer commented that "[the concert] packed more technical wizardry than Harry Potter, but almost no actual singing".
 He summarized his review saying "If it wasn't quite a real concert, it was a great show."
 Ann Powers of The New York Times said the show was "dazzling" and commented that the performance did not suffer from music being its least important element, adding "This dream extravaganza perhaps unwittingly suggested that the Britney we know is herself a dream, an artist whose genius is not for singing [...] but for teasing out the cravings and fears that haunt the modern world.
 Ms. Spears now wants to awaken to an adult persona, but she may find that the netherworld of desire is her natural home."
 Jim Farber of the New York Daily News compared it to tours of other teenage artists, saying "her latest 90-minute extravaganza had to be the costliest, most elaborate and, to be honest, least tacky to date".
 He was also impressed with the stage, calling it "the largest proscenium I've ever seen at a pop show."
 Camille Lamb of The Daily Collegian named the show "an elaborate, highly homogenized display of capitalism at its finest".
 She also said the show fulfilled its expectations, saying "[it brought] a teenage fantasy to a tangible reality."

 Neva Chonin of the San Francisco Chronicle believed the show "was pure Britney excess, [...] hugely entertaining" and added that "while it's all too easy to deride Spears' contrivances from a distance, in person there's no denying her charisma or her archetypal appeal.
 She's like a refugee from David Lynch's Mulholland Drive, a gleaming dream cipher waiting to be filled with an audience's fantasies.
 And she works that role with flawless professionalism, punctuating her choreographed moves with an amiable accessibility that drew fans into her airtight world even as it kept them at a safe distance.
 In short, she connected—through smiles, giggles and what seemed to be genuine pleasure in performing."
-While reviewing the Femme Fatale Tour in 2011, Jim Harrington of the Oakland Tribune deemed the show as "one of the best pop music productions I’ve ever witnessed."
+While reviewing the Femme Fatale Tour in 2011, Jim Harrington of the Oakland Tribune deemed the show as "one of the best pop music productions I've ever witnessed."

 Lubbock and Mexico cancellations

-The show on June 14, 2002 at the United Spirit Arena in Lubbock, Texas was cancelled due to a transformer blowing out during the 2nd song which put the whole show on auxiliary power making it unsafe for Spears and the entire production team to continue.
-The show initially was going to be rescheduled according to the band member and DJ, Skip, but it later fell through.
+The show on June 14, 2002, at the United Spirit Arena in Lubbock was cancelled due to a transformer blowing out during the second song which put the whole show on auxiliary power, making it unsafe for Spears and the entire production team to continue.
+The show initially was going to be rescheduled according to band member and DJ, Skip, but it later fell through.